 Digest of Benefit Entitlement Principles Chapter 10 - Section 12

-10.12.0 Courses of instruction and employment measures
+10.12.0 Training courses and employment measures

 All claimants referred to such training must still fulfill all other provisions under the act and regulations.